ADVOCACY

 Sponsor: Rep. Clow (R-25)

-HCR 8 | Lava Ridge, Opposition, HCR | House Environment, Energy and Technology
+HCR 8 | Lava Ridge, Opposition, HCR | Passed the House (68-0-2) | Senate Resources & Environment

 Calls upon the Idaho Attorney General and Governor Little to support the Legislature with a demand for a “no build” option regarding the Lava Ridge project.
 No fiscal impact.